duytq94/cross-platform-how-it-works/README.md

 You notice that, when installing the apk on the device, the app is still in bytecode, meaning the system has to take at least one step (with ART) to convert bytecode => machine code.

 ## iOS
-iOS compilation process can basically be based on Swift compilation process (actually there was some previous step with Xcode, but we won’t focus on this article).
+iOS compilation process, in short, based on Swift compilation process (actually there was some previous step with Xcode, but we won’t focus on this article).

 The swift compiler has two dimensions: Frontend and Backend (and don’t think this is web client and server).